mascotte-scripts/renzu_housing/README.md

 - Furniture Shop
 - Furniture Management builtin
 - Interactive Furniture not just a DISPLAY! ( make your imagination )
-- Built in House Robbery (Player Stashs if Online and AI and random items configurable if owner is offline)
+- Built in House Robbery (Player Stashs if Online and furniture and AI and random items configurable if owner is offline)
 - Built in Stash
 - Built in Wardrobe
 - Built in Garage